rune-rs/rune/book/src/5_types.md

   │     ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^ panicked `assertion failed `vectors should be strings``
 ```

-So this allows us to determine which type is which and act accordingly:
+This gives us insight at runtime which type is which, and allows rune scripts to
+make decisions depending on what type a value has.

 ```rust,noplaypen
 {{#include ../../scripts/book/5/type_check.rn}}